EvaSeidlmayer/orcid-for-wikidata/README.md

 *********************************

 #### 2.1  Harvest data on _publications_ from Wikdiata
-Extract all properties on identifiers with the following  shell commands:
+Extract all identifiers (DOI, PMID, PMC, EID, DNB) and Q-IDs of articles with the following shell commands:

 *DOI (Digital Object Identifier) = P356: